mmul-it/training/MMUL-OA-01/Exercise.015.solutions.md

    Welcome in MMUL!
    ```

-5. Remove the application can be done in two passages.
+5. Application removal can be done in two steps.
 First of all remove the
    application service and route:

    ```console